Gadzzaa/TrenchersPaperTrading/README.md

 ## 🔌 Backend Requirement

-> ⚠️ Requires [TPTServer](https://github.com/Gadzzaa/TPTServer) to be running.
+> ⚠️ This app requires a backend server to function properly.

-- Without the backend, account system, portfolio tracking, and trades will not work.
+You must have **one** of the following backend services running for core features to work:

+- [**TPTServer**](https://github.com/Gadzzaa/TPTServer) – Local or self-hosted backend
+- **AWS EC2 Server** – Hosted production backend (automatic if deployed environment is configured)

+### 🔒 Required for:
+- Account login and registration
+- Portfolio tracking
+- Token buying/selling (simulated trades)

+Without a backend connection, the app will run in a read-only mode.

 ---

-## 🎥 Demo Video
+## 🎥 Demo Video -- Outdated

 A full walkthrough of the extension and backend in action:
 📽️ `Trailer` *(https://youtu.be/snUPfnYgfkY?si=M-MhE1YhrxjvOb4e)*